inworld-ai/inworld-web-sdk/packages/web-threejs/README.md

 ## Innequin Specific Setup <a id="installing-innequin" name="installing-innequin"></a>

-Innequin requires you to host the assets files, consisting of JSON configuration, 3D model, animations and textures.
-Here are links to download the asset files.
+This project requires you to host the assets files, consisting of JSON configuration, 3D model, animations and textures.
+These assets are automatically downloaded and installed as apart of the `yarn install` process in the `postinstall` phase.
+These assets are version controlled via the `version.json`.

-- [innequin-assets-v5.zip](https://storage.googleapis.com/innequin-assets/v5/innequin-assets-v5.zip) - Contains all Innequin asset files and config.json.
+Here is the link to manually download the source files.

-- [config.json](https://storage.googleapis.com/innequin-assets/v5/config.json) - The default Innequin configuration file.
+- [innequin-assets-v5.zip](https://storage.googleapis.com/innequin-assets/innequin/innequin-assets-v5.zip) - Contains all Innequin asset files and config.json.

-The files can be hosted locally by downloading the [innequin-assets-v5.zip](https://storage.googleapis.com/innequin-assets/v5/innequin-assets-v5.zip) file and extract it's contents into a folder accessable by a running webserver.
+The files can be hosted locally by downloading the file and extract it's contents into a folder accessable by a running webserver.
 For example the assets for the [Innequin React Example]('/examples/innequin-react/') we recommend placing them in the `/public/assets/v5/` folder within that example.
+The `version.json` file contained within the assets zip should be installed to the root at `/public/assets/`.

 Note: If you wish to change the recommended location of the assets for our [Innequin example project](https://github.com/inworld-ai/inworld-web-sdk/tree/main/examples/innequin-react), you will need to update the environment variables `REACT_APP_INNEQUIN_BASE_URI` and `REACT_APP_INNEQUIN_CONFIG_URI` located in the `.env` file you create during the setup of the examples.